 Go back to the MyLuxedo portal page and click on the 'Projectors' button in the menu on the left.

 Then click on the LuxLink projector you have just created (titled 'MyLuxlink' in this tutorial).

 This will open the settings for your LuxLink projector.
 In the 'Overview' section, click 'CALIBRATE MY DEVICE'.

-Click the button labeled 'AUTOMATIC'.
+Click the button labeled 'Prepare for Calibration'.

 Your projector will begin projecting images that look like this:

 And the portal will keep you informed of the calibration's progress.

 When it has finished, click 'Close' or 'Create a Scene'.
 Your projector is now calibrated!

 Return to the MyLuxedo portal home page and click the 'CREATE' button in the top left corner.

 Give your scene a name and select the newly created LuxLink ('MyLuxLink' in this tutorial) from the 'Projector or Projector Group' section.
 If your only projector is the LuxLink projector, you will only see one option.
 When you have finished your selections, click 'CREATE' at the bottom left.